What Is a Safety Instrumented System ?Learn what a Safety Instrumented System is, how it is constructed.

 A Safety Instrumented System is comprised of sensors, logic solvers, and final control elements for the single purpose of taking the process to a safe state when pre-determined conditions are violated.

-This means that the Safety Instrumented System, or SIS, is a separate set of devices from the basic process control system.
+This means that the SIS, Safety Instrumented System, is a separate set of devices from the basic process control system.

 The logic solver is a specialized, hardened PLC-like device that may have multiple processors executing the logic in parallel to insure integrity of the logic and resulting action.